giovannamoeller/pomodoro/README.md

 In addition, the app is customizable: you can also configure some things like colors, for example.

 ## ☃️ Technologies

-This application runs on iOS operating systems.
+This application runs on iOS operating systems and it was made with:

-It was built using the UIKit framework, using the View Code layout technique.

-The programming language is Swift.
+- Swift Programming Language
+- UIKit Framework
+- View Code

 ## 🪴 Instalation